1975 Australian constitutional crisis: Reactions

 In the wake of the dismissal, the ALP turned its anger on Kerr.
 Demonstrations marked his appearances, while the remaining ALP parliamentarians boycotted his opening of the new parliament.
-Whitlam, now Leader of the Opposition, refused all invitations to events at Yarralumla, which the Kerrs continued to extend until his refusal of an invitation during the Queen's 1977 visit caused them to feel that no further efforts need be made.
+Whitlam, now leader of the Opposition, refused all invitations to events at Yarralumla, which the Kerrs continued to extend until his refusal of an invitation during the Queen's 1977 visit caused them to feel that no further efforts need be made.
 Whitlam never spoke with Kerr again.
 Even ALP parliamentarians who had been friends of Kerr broke off their relationships, feeling Kerr had betrayed the party and had ambushed Whitlam.
 Lady Kerr stated that she and her husband confronted a "new irrational scene swarming with instant enemies".

 Whitlam repeatedly castigated Kerr for his role in the dismissal.
 When Kerr announced his resignation as governor-general on 14 July 1977, Whitlam commented: "How fitting that the last of the Bourbons should bow out on Bastille Day".
 After Kerr resigned as governor-general, he still sought a government position, reasoning that it had been his intent to remain for ten years as governor-general.
 However, Fraser's attempt to appoint Kerr as ambassador to UNESCO (a position later held by Whitlam) provoked such public outcry that the nomination was withdrawn.
 The Kerrs spent the next several years living in Europe, and when he died in Australia in 1991, his death was not announced until after he was buried.
 In 1991, Whitlam stated that no future governor-general was likely to act as Kerr did lest he also became the subject of "contempt and isolation".
 In 1997 he said that the letter of dismissal "had the shortcomings of being ex tempore, ex parte, ad hoc and sub rosa".
 In 2005, Whitlam called Kerr "a contemptible person".
 On the other hand, Country Party leader and deputy prime minister Doug Anthony said: "I can't forgive Gough for crucifying him".
-Sir Garfield Barwick was not spared Whitlam's invective; the former Prime Minister described him as "evil".
+Sir Garfield Barwick was not spared Whitlam's invective; the former prime minister described him as "evil".
+Allegations have been made about CIA involvement in the Whitlam dismissal, although these were denied by both Kerr and Whitlam.

 Whitlam resigned as ALP leader after the party suffered its second successive electoral defeat in 1977.
-Fraser served over seven years as Prime Minister, and left the Liberal leadership after the Coalition was defeated in the March 1983 election.
+Fraser served over seven years as prime minister, and left the Liberal leadership after the Coalition was defeated in the 1983 election.
 Years later, Whitlam and Fraser put aside their differences; Whitlam wrote in 1997 that Fraser "did not set out to deceive me".
 The two campaigned together in support of the 1999 referendum that would have made Australia a republic.
 According to Whitlam speechwriter Graham Freudenberg, "the residual rage over the conduct of the Queen's representative found a constructive outlet in the movement for the Australian Republic".

 Freudenberg summed up Kerr's fate after the dismissal: